 Cleaning and preparing the substrate material: The first step in preparing the substrate material is to clean and prepare it for the subsequent layers.
 This may involve cleaning the surface with solvents, plasma treatments, or other methods to ensure that it is free of dust, dirt, and other contaminants that could affect the adhesion of the subsequent layers.

-Applying the stiffener layer: Finally, the stiffener layer is applied to the substrate material.
+Applying the stiffener layer: The stiffener layer is applied to the substrate material.
 The stiffener layer is typically made from a rigid material such as FR4, aluminum, or steel.
 The stiffener layer is bonded to the substrate material in specific areas where additional support is needed, using an adhesive layer or other bonding method.

 Etching the Conductive Layer

 Applying the photoresist layer: The first step in etching the conductive layer is to apply a photoresist layer to the copper surface.
 The photoresist is typically a light-sensitive material that can be selectively removed in certain areas to create the necessary traces and pads for the circuit.
-The photoresist layer is applied using a coating machine or other equipment that can evenly distribute the material across the copper surface.
+The photoresist layer is applied using a coating machine or other equipment that evenly distributes the material across the copper surface.

 Exposing the photoresist to UV light: Once the photoresist layer is applied, it is exposed to UV light in specific areas using a photomask or other exposure tool.
 The photomask is a stencil-like pattern that defines the areas where the copper will be removed during the etching process.
 The UV light causes a chemical reaction in the photoresist layer, which makes it either soluble or insoluble in the developing solution.